 Your car’s engine is the heart of the vehicle and is one of the most important components to ensure your car runs properly.
 All engines are now computerised and it is not safe for you or other road users for the ‘trial and error effort.’
 If your car experiences any engine problems, call a mechanic immediately.

 Replacing a windshield requires special tools as well as special adhesives.
 Done incorrectly, you could be dealing with replacing another windshield sooner rather than later.
 Additionally, advanced driver systems need to be calibrated so that differences in glass position can throw them off meaning the vehicle won’t warn of collisions or operate lane guidance accurately.

 Car gearboxes or ‘transmissions’ are one of the most complex items for repair your vehicle can undergo.
 There are various components involved and without proper understanding of every part of the system, repair is practically impossible.

 Cars are evolving every day and newer models have even more complicated transmissions.
 It requires high-tech equipment that only professional mechanics have access to and training with.

 Airbag replacement is a major undertaking that only expert mechanics can do.
 It is costly and a process that requires intensive labour.

 What’s more worrying is if you do it yourself, you will have no way to test if the airbag will deploy as it should in the event of an accident.

 It is inevitable that all new cars will eventually breakdown and your first instinct when you find yourself in such a predicament should be to call Granite Breakdown to help you in your time of need.

-Join Granite Breakdown cover for just £30 per year.
+Join Granite Breakdown cover.
 We cover you across Northern Ireland and the Republic of Ireland with one level of cover.
 Find out about what’s included in our breakdown cover or purchase yours today.